Third Party Payer Contracting and Reimbursement Disputes

 Physicians or physician groups may have more than one layer of contracts in order to participate in any particular network.
 A physician may also be a direct or indirect participant in one or more “networks” for purposes of obtaining additional insured patients.
 Another part of the “managed care” concept involves healthcare providers (e.g. doctors and hospitals) forming “alliances” that help them improve care, manage utilization and control costs.
 Participating in physician networks and other managed care arrangements can be very complicated and carries unique risks for physicians.

 While managed care contracts can greatly enlarge a healthcare provider’s patient volume, there are financial and business consequences and risks associated with managed care contracts.
-Before signing any managed care contract, a provider should obtain the assistance of a lawyer with relevant experience.
+Before signing any managed care contract, a medical practice should obtain the assistance of a healthcare lawyer with relevant experience.

-Our business law firm helps healthcare providers by reviewing, negotiating and drafting contracts.
-To assist physicians and physician groups in navigating the complexities and nuances of contracting with health plans and managed care entities, we prepared Guidelines for Physician Review of Health Plan Contracts that are published on the Medical Association of Georgia’s website.
+Our health law firm helps healthcare providers by reviewing, negotiating and drafting third-party payer agreements and other contracts.
+To assist medical practices and physicians in navigating the complexities and nuances of contracting with health plans and managed care entities, we prepared Guidelines for Physician Review of Health Plan Contracts that are published on the Medical Association of Georgia’s website.